jhillbht/allervie-nextjs-clone/supabowl/Downloads/Cursor/Allervie Front-Back APIs/README.md

 1. Set production configuration (no mock data or authentication)
 2. Test the Google Ads API connection
 3. Start the Flask backend server with real data only
-4. Open the API endpoints page in your browser
+4. Open the Google OAuth login page first, then the dashboard

 In production mode:
 - Only real Google Ads data will be used
 - No mock data will be returned if real data is unavailable
 - All API errors will be returned as-is for debugging
 - Mock authentication is disabled - only real OAuth flows are allowed
+- Date changes automatically refresh dashboard data

 ### Development Mode (With Fallbacks)